jacquesrott/lifeHandlr/README.md

 INSTALL
 -------

-Type in a terminal :
+Go in the project root and type :

     $ npm install

 RUN
 ---

-For run the server, you can type :
+To run the server, you can type :

     $ make

-The default port is ’3000’, you can test [here](http://localhost:3000).
+The default port is `3000`, you can test [here](http://localhost:3000).